24125943d-rgb/COMP2322-Independet-Project/README.md

 Open a web browser and access the following URLs:
 * **200 OK (GET file):** http://127.0.0.1:8080/index.html
 * **404 Not Found:** http://127.0.0.1:8080/random_missing_file.html
-* **304 Not Modified:** Refresh the index.html page (the browser will automatically send the If-Modified-Since header).
+* **304 Not Modified:** Refresh the index.html page (the browser sends the If-Modified-Since header).
-* **Multi-threading & Keep-Alive:** Open multiple tabs or browsers simultaneously to see concurrent handling in the terminal output.
+* **Multi-threading:** Open multiple tabs simultaneously to observe concurrent handling in the terminal.